-Colleges will be responsible for funding the current programs and services that they operate as part of their budget plans.
+Colleges will be responsible for funding the current programs and services that they operate as part of their budget plans within the revenues each generate.
 There are some basic guidelines the colleges must follow:

-- Allocating resources to achieve the state funded level of FTES is a primary objective for all colleges. - Requirements of the collective bargaining agreements apply to college level decisions. - The FON (Faculty Obligation Number) must be maintained by each college.
+- Allocating resources to achieve the maximum state funded level of FTES and other SCFF metrics is a primary objective for all colleges. - Requirements of the collective bargaining agreements apply to college level decisions. - The FON (Faculty Obligation Number) must be maintained by each college.
 Full-time faculty hiring recommendations by the colleges are monitored on an institutional basis.
-Any financial penalties imposed by the state due to FON non-compliance will be borne proportionately by the campus not in compliance. - In making expenditure decisions, the impact upon the 50% law calculation must be considered and budgeted appropriately.
-Any financial penalties imposed by the state due to 50% law non-compliance will be borne proportionally (by FTES split) by both campuses. - With unpredictable state funding, the cost of physical plant maintenance is especially important.
+To ensure that the District complies with the State required full-time Faculty Obligation Number (FON), the District Chancellor will establish a FON for each college.
+Each college is required to fund at least that number of full-time faculty positions.
+Any financial penalties imposed by the state due to FON non-compliance will be borne proportionately by the eampus college(s) not in compliance unless a districtwide strategic decision is made to fall below FON and other funding sources are identified. - In making expenditure decisions, the impact upon the 50% law calculation must be considered and budgeted appropriately.
+Any financial penalties imposed by the state due to 50% law non-compliance will be borne proportionally (by SCFF FTES split) by both campuses. - With unpredictable state funding, the cost of physical plant maintenance is especially important.
 Lack of maintenance of the operations and district facilities and grounds will have a significant impact on the campuses and therefore needs to be addressed with a detailed plan and dedicated budget whether or not funds are allocated from the state.